NateWr/cyf-react-syntax/readme.md

 # Conclusion

-The answers to all the questions can be found in the examples and descriptiosns above.
+The answers to all the questions can be found in the examples and descriptions above.
 If you're not able to answer any of the questions, read the section again.
 Search on Google if you are confused about anything.

 For the test next week you should be able to read the following code and identify the following elements: